Skip to content

 Most financial aid and academic awards will apply to semester programs.

 External scholarships, listed on our website, are a good way to partially fund your study abroad experience.
-In addition, the Center for International Education and Global Strategy offers two scholarship programs for UAlbany students studying abroad on UAlbany or 4-year SUNY programs.

 More information on applying to these scholarships is located on the Scholarships web page.